vmware-samples/packer-examples-for-vsphere/docs/getting-started/configuration.md

 common_data_source = "disk"
 ```

-The Packer pluigin's `cd_content` option is used when selecting `disk` unless the distribution does not support a secondary CD-ROM.
+The Packer plugin's `cd_content` option is used when selecting `disk` unless the distribution does not support a secondary CD-ROM.
 For distributions that do not support a secondary CD-ROM the `floppy_content` option is used.

 ### HTTP Binding